tekgator/PHP-MinecraftServerInfo/README.md

 ```

-## Properties to retriever server information
+## Properties to retrieve server information

 Magic get properties are **not** case sensitive.
 If a property is not available *FALSE* is retuned.